What Is an Elimination Diet?

 Make sure you eat other foods that provide the same nutrients as the food you need to avoid.
 For example, if you're supposed to eliminate dairy products temporarily, you'll want to look for foods that are fortified with calcium.
 (Soy can be a good source, but check to see if it's allowed on your plan.)
 A dietitian can help you make your shopping list.

-Then, you’ll slowly add back suspicious foods, one at a time.
+After you’ve eliminated possible food allergy triggers, you’ll slowly add back suspicious foods, one at a time.
 This process helps you know exactly which foods are a problem.